-According to ES 201 873-6 [4] a test system contains, as a minimum, the following components:
+According to [TTCN3 TCI] a test system contains, as a minimum, the following components:

-- a test management entity;
+- A test management entity.

-- a testing language execution environment;
+- A testing language execution environment.

-- one or more codecs; and
+- One or more codecs.

-- an adapter to the test system used.
+- And, an adapter to the test system used.

-This structure is presented in figure 12.
+This structure is presented in figure 13.

-Figure 12: A TTCN-3 Test System
+Figure 13: A TTCN-3 Test System

 The TE, the TTCN-3 Execution Environment executes the TTCN-3 specification.
 The communication with the System Under Test (SUT) is performed by the System Adaptor (SA), while the implementation of time and of TTCN-3 external functions is done within the Platform Adaptor (PA).
 Otherwise said, the System Adapter communicates with PUT.
-The System and Platform Adaptors are the TTCN-3 equivalent of the Test Runtime Adapters shown in figure 2.
-The test execution control maps to the TTCN-3 Test Management component.
-Component Handling is not shown in figure 2.
+The System and Platform Adaptors are the TTCN-3 equivalent of the Test Runtime Adapters shown in figure 2: "PLT and PUT Components".
+The Test Execution Control maps to the TTCN-3 Test Management component.
+Component Handling is not show in figure 2.
 It is used for concurrent/parallel testing where there is more than one IUT or where two or more components of the test suite are executed at the same time.
 The interface between the TE and the SA and the TE and the PA is defined within the TRI part of TTCN-3.